Ukraine accuses Russia of massacre, city strewn with bodies - NewsBreak

 “He put his hands up, and they shot him,” said the resident who refused to be identified.

-Oleksiy Arestovych, an adviser to Ukrainian President Volodymyr Zelenskyy, described bodies lying in suburban streets as a “scene from a horror movie.”
-He claimed some of the women had been raped before being killed and the Russians then burned the bodies.
+Oleksiy Arestovych, an adviser to Ukrainian President Volodymyr Zelenskyy, described bodies lying the streets of the suburbs of Irpin and Hostomel as well as Bucha as a “scene from a horror movie.”
+He alleged that some of the women found dead had been raped before being killed and the Russians then burned the bodies.

-In a video address, Zelenskyy said Russian soldiers who killed and tortured civilians were responsible for “concentrated evil."

-“It is time to do everything possible to make the war crimes of the Russian military the last manifestation of such evil on earth,” he said in remarks translated by his office.

-Russia asked for a meeting Monday of the U.N.
-Security Council to discuss events in the city.
+Russia also asked for a meeting Monday of the U.N.
+Security Council to discuss events in the city, which it blamed on “Ukrainian provocateurs and their Western patrons.”
 The U.S. and Britain have recently accused Russia of using Security Council meetings to spread disinformation.

-In Motyzhyn, some 50 kilometers (30 miles) west of Kyiv, residents told AP that Russian troops killed the town’s mayor, her husband and her son and threw their bodies into a pit in a pine forest behind houses where Russian forces had slept.

 Ukrainian Deputy Prime Minister Iryna Vereshchuk confirmed that the mayor was killed while being held by Russian forces.